 Clinical psychologists have advanced graduate level training in mental health and psychotherapy.
 Clinical psychologists specialize in assessment, diagnosis, and treatment of psychological conditions.
 Typically, clinical psychologists have obtained an undergraduate degree (four years), followed by a Master’s degree (two years) and a Ph.D.
 (4-6 years).
 A Ph.D. in clinical psychology involves a broad range of clinical training experiences, as well as coursework in diagnosis, assessment, treatment, and ethics.
 Given the research requirements of a Ph.D., this type of training also positions a clinical psychologist to understand current research on best practices, and to provide evidence-based treatment (that is, treatment that is shown through research to be effective).
 At the end of their Ph.D., psychologists spend one year in a full-time clinical residency, where they acquire more advanced training and specialization.
 Following completion of their degrees, psychologists then register with the College of Psychologists of Ontario (CPO) to work under supervision for at least one year.
 Following successful completion of supervised practice, which includes two sets of written examinations and an oral examination, a psychologist is granted the privilege to practice autonomously in Ontario.

 The psychologists at the Waterloo CBT Clinic are trained to assess and diagnose problems in thinking, feeling, and behaviour.
 We use psychological measures to aid in assessment and diagnosis.
-We have also been extensively trained in the provision of cognitive-behavioural therapy (CBT) and related empirically supported interventions to treat a wide variety of conditions, including anxiety, depression, interpersonal issues, and body image problems.
-For a complete list of problems we treat, click here.
+We have also been extensively trained in the provision of cognitive-behavioural therapy (CBT) and related empirically supported interventions to treat a wide variety of conditions.

 Psychologists and psychiatrists are both registered healthcare professionals with approximately the same number of years of education/training (at least 8-9 years).
 Psychologists complete doctoral degrees and receive specialized training in the assessment, diagnosis, and treatment of psychological difficulties.
 In contrast, psychiatrists complete medical degrees (like your family physician) followed by a residency in psychiatry specializing in diagnosis and treatment of mental illness.
 In Ontario, psychiatrists are licensed to prescribe medication and much of their work is focused on this aspect of treatment.
 Psychologists and psychiatrists often collaborate together in optimizing patient care.
 In Ontario, psychological services are paid privately or covered by extended health benefits but are not covered by the Ontario Health Insurance Plan (OHIP).
 In contrast, psychiatric services are covered by OHIP.
 Psychologists and psychiatrists both receive extensive formal training and supervision in their areas of specialty, are regulated by a professional college, and adhere to a strict code of ethics and professional standards.